vinberg88/suse/README.md

 # Opensuse Tumbelweed and Opensuse Leap.
-How to install diffrent desktops via Opensuse and WSL.

 OpenSUSE tumbelweed and Opensuse Leap for wsl - Here you can install diffrent desktops for OpenSUSE via WSL.
 From gnome to kde for OPENSUSE.